donejs/donejs/tutorials/organizing.md

 If the application's name is __cms__ and it is built by Jupiter, a basic version might look like:

-@codestart none
     \cms
       \models    - models for the CMS
       \views     - views to configure the grid cms.js
     \jupiter
       \tabs      - a basic tabs widget
       \edit      - binds a form to edit a model instance
       \grid      - a configurable grid
         \views
-@codeend

 This basic version assumes that we can configure the grid and edit widget enough to produces the desired functionality.
 In this case,